kwg58/meteor/readme.md

 * Rapid development (integrated JavaScript libraries for both server and client)
 * Code works on multiple platforms (can compile versions for IOS and Android)
 * Works and plays well with others (Works with Android and other frameworks)
-* Reactive technology builds fast applications (sends data across the wire, not HTML)
+* Reactive technology builds fast applications (sends data across the wire, not HTML).
 ##Why does one use it?
 * Build real-time apps using JavaScript, which lots of people know
 * Real-time syncing of data on different devices